ci4rail/sio01_client/README.md

 Where `device-id` is the id set in the SIO01 via the persistent parameter `device-id`.

 Note: The machine executing `status_client.py` must be in the same network as the SIO01.

+# See also
+- [io4edge-cli](https://github.com/ci4rail/io4edge-cli): Command line tool to manage io4edge devices, such as the SIO01.
+Important features are:
+    - Identify the currently running firmware
+    - Load new firmware
+    - Identify HW (name, revision, serial number)
+    - Restart device